 The labourers, or rather the lucky part of the labouring population, are at work, if that English term be allowed, on the canals.
 In winter they will do anything to save themselves from semistarvation; yet observe their characteristic apathy.
-The head-man, who receives from Government £2 per hand, in consideration of his gang of 150 head, lies dozing-drunk under a sheet stretched between Although the work is done by two giant bushes. contract, and for every rupee a cubit in depth by one in breadth and eighteen in length must be excavated, at least half the diggers are squatting torpidly on their hams, looking at the different pits, which at this stage of their labours are dug in the clayey deposit of the inundation.
-The few who are not sitting or standing lazily scrape up the cake with dwarf hoes, and, à plusieurs reprises, transfer it to the shallow baskets of wicker-work, little bigger than soup-plates, with which they load their heads, Then, groaning under the weight of five pounds, they slowly toil up the steps cut out in the canalside, and throw down their burdens to save trouble. upon its edge, thereby annually adding a few cubic feet to the spoil-banks that encumber it.
+The head-man, who receives from Government £2 per hand, in consideration of his gang of 150 head, lies dozing-drunk under a sheet stretched between two giant bushes.
+Although the work is done by contract, and for every rupee a cubit in depth by one in breadth and eighteen in length must be excavated, at least half the diggers are squatting torpidly on their hams, looking at the different pits, which at this stage of their labours are dug in the clayey deposit of the inundation.
+The few who are not sitting or standing lazily scrape up the cake with dwarf hoes, and, à plusieurs reprises, transfer it to the shallow baskets of wicker-work, little bigger than soup-plates, with which they load their heads.
+Then, groaning under the weight of five pounds, they slowly toil up the steps cut out in the canalside, and throw down their burdens to save trouble, upon its edge, thereby annually adding a few cubic feet to the spoil-banks that encumber it.
 Such toil requiring reflection, they sit down for a minute or two under the mimosas which spring where mulberries ought to grow, gazing listlessly upon the scene and the society of their toils; then, rising again, with the usual half-grunt, half-groan, they crawl down the steps, slowly and unwillingly as schoolboys wending their way to the "seminary."
 Another favourite occupation is to stand by the bars, or bench-marks left in the canal-bed for convenience of measuring the work, and to whittle the short parapets of silt into mathematically accurate right-angles.
-Every half hear all smake and a certain time each man applies housed to be Bhang," of which he has been dreaming at the morning.
-This is the way having the so discover As the year navaness in many is will relieve a work between the hours of 11 cm. and 8 year because abouting in the hour of the sun discover suit the ingulary of their constitutions and was the introduction approaches all will can away a not allowed to letter in pages for the years of preparing their fields.
-And yet the Soil 1888 and like the Februaries and movey.
+Every half hour all smoke, and at a certain time each man applies himself to the "Bhang," of which he has been dreaming all the morning.
+This is the way during the cold season.
+As the year advances, the navvies will refuse to work between the hours of 11 a.m. and 3 p.m., because labouring in the heat of the sun does not suit the fragility of their constitutions; and when the inundation approaches all will run away, if not allowed to depart in peace, for the purpose of preparing their fields.
+And yet the Sindí peasant, like the Fellah, is a born navvy.